hippospace/aptos-wallet-adapter/packages/aptos-wallet-adapter/README.md

 const { connect, disconnect, connected } = useWallet();

-/* No more manual connection required if you disable auto-connect mode */
+/* No more manual connection required if you disable auto-connect mode while the previous select + connect will still work */

 if (!connected) {
   return (
     <button
       onClick={() => {
-        connect(walletName); // E.g. connecting to the Aptos official wallet (Breaking Change) }}
+        connect(walletName); // E.g. connecting to the Aptos official wallet
+      }}
     >
       Connect